JakeOppegaard/BAIS-3300-Pair-Program/README.md

 5. Run the program using 'run flask'

-Our application consists of a base.html, index.html, and a about page.
+Our application consists of a base.html, index.html, and a about page in the templates folder.
 In our index we ask questions about books then put the results in a list under.
 In our about page we have our names and a picture of ourselves.